 Culture and etiquette

-Iceland is an egalitarian, outgoing country, and public behaviour is pretty much the same as wherever you’ve come in from – though perhaps a little less inhibited in Reykjavík’s nightclubs.
-Icelanders are proud of their country’s modernity, its written culture and the fact that many people can trace their family histories right back to Saga times: they are thin-skinned about depictions of Iceland as a nation of backwards, axe-wielding Beserkers in horned helmets.
+Iceland is an egalitarian, outgoing country, and public behaviour is much the same as wherever you’ve come in from.
+Icelanders are proud of their country’s modernity, its written culture and the fact that many people can trace their family histories right back to Saga times: they are thin-skinned about depictions of Iceland as a nation of backward, axe-wielding Beserkers in horned helmets.

 Electricity is 240v, 50Hz AC.
 Plugs are round-pin with either two or three prongs; appliances fitted with overseas plugs need an adaptor.

-Citizens from Schengen countries, the European Economic Area, the US, Canada, Australia, New Zealand and many other nations require no visa to visit Iceland for up to three months providing that their passport is valid for at least three months after the date of arrival.
+Citizens from Schengen countries, the European Economic Area, the US, Canada, Australia, New Zealand and many other nations require no visa to visit Iceland for up to ninety days providing that their passport is valid for at least ninety days after the date of arrival.
 For the full list, and information on how to apply for a visa if you do require one, contact the Icelandic Directorate of Immigration (wutl.is).

-As regards customs regulations, all visitors to Iceland, irrespective of country of origin, can bring in the following: up to three kilos of food (but no uncooked meat of any sort); and either 1 litre of spirits and 1 litre of wine, or 1 litre of spirits and 6 litres of beer, or 1.5 litres of wine and 6 litres of beer or 3 litres of wine.
+As regards customs regulations, all visitors to Iceland can bring in the following: camping gear and other travelling equipment for their own use in Iceland (including foodstuffs and other supplies, (but no uncooked meat of any sort); and either 1 litre of spirits and 1 litre of wine, or 1 litre of spirits and 6 litres of beer, or 1.5 litres of wine and 6 litres of beer or 3 litres of wine.
 In addition to this, 200 cigarettes, or 250g of other tobacco products, are also permitted.

 Gay and lesbian travellers